 Fiestas & Annual Highlights #

 With a very full calendar from May to October, Port Adriano is an entertainment hub during the summer months!
-World class acts can be found on a weekly basis from mid-July through late August.
-From Gregory Porter to the Beach Boys- You can see some of the best names in showbiz here throughout the season!
+World class acts can be found on a weekly basis, from Gregory Porter to the Beach Boys- there really are some of the best names in showbiz here throughout the season!
 These events are held in the heart of the Marina, and open to the public.
 Although not completely free, ticket prices are very fairly priced and a real experience!

 Living in Port Adriano #